History of Stephen A. Smith in Timeline

 On April 24, 2012, Stephen A. Smith left LA 710 ESPN.

-On April 30, 2012, it was announced that Stephen A. Smith would be joining First Take on a permanent, five-days-per-week basis under the "Embrace Debate" format, facing off against Skip Bayless.
+On April 30, 2012, it was announced that Stephen A. Smith would permanently join First Take five days a week under a new format called "Embrace Debate" with Skip Bayless.

-In May 2012, Stephen A. Smith debuted the Stephen A. Smith & Ryan Ruocco Show on 98.7 WEPN, replacing Robin Lundberg.
+In May 2012, Stephen A. Smith debuted the Stephen A. Smith & Ryan Ruocco Show on 98.7 WEPN.

-In 2013, Stephen A. Smith left ESPN for Sirius XM Radio, joining Chris Russo's Mad Dog Sports Channel, following controversial comments regarding the Ray Rice situation.
+In 2013, Stephen A. Smith left ESPN for Sirius XM Radio, joining Chris Russo's Mad Dog Sports Channel, following controversial comments on ESPN2's First Take regarding the Ray Rice situation.

 July 25, 2014: Controversial Remarks on First Take

-On July 25, 2014, Stephen A. Smith made controversial remarks on First Take about women provoking domestic abuse, regarding the Ray Rice situation.
+On July 25, 2014, Stephen A. Smith made controversial remarks on First Take regarding domestic abuse in the Ray Rice case.

 July 29, 2014: Suspension by ESPN

-On July 29, 2014, Stephen A. Smith was suspended by ESPN for a week following his controversial remarks.
+On July 29, 2014, Stephen A. Smith was suspended by ESPN for a week due to his controversial remarks.

-Stephen A. Smith returned to ESPN on August 6, 2014, after serving a one-week suspension.
+On August 6, 2014, Stephen A. Smith returned to ESPN programs after serving his one-week suspension.

 2014: Oberto Beef Jerky Commercials

-Beginning in 2014, Stephen A. Smith appeared in a series of Oberto all-natural beef jerky commercials as "The Little Voice in Your Stomach", alongside sports figures.
+Beginning in 2014, Stephen A. Smith appeared in a series of Oberto all-natural beef jerky commercials as "The Little Voice in Your Stomach".

 2014: Multi-Year Deal with ESPN

-In late 2014, Stephen A. Smith signed a multi-year deal with ESPN, earning over $3 million per year.
+In late 2014, Stephen A. Smith signed a multi-year deal with ESPN paying him over $3 million per year.

-On May 8, 2015, LeSean McCoy admitted in an interview that he believed that some of Chip Kelly's roster moves were racially motivated, supporting Stephen A. Smith's comments.
+On May 8, 2015, LeSean McCoy admitted in an interview that he believed some of Chip Kelly's roster moves were racially motivated.

-On June 11, 2015, Stephen A. Smith received criticism for a comment he made about female soccer players during the 2015 FIFA Women's World Cup, joking about German players not wanting to mess up their hair.
+On June 11, 2015, Stephen A. Smith received criticism for a comment he made about female soccer players during the 2015 FIFA Women's World Cup regarding them not wanting to mess up their hair.

-On March 31, 2016, Stephen A. Smith appeared as Brick on General Hospital, and has made guest appearances in the role every year since.
+On March 31, 2016, Stephen A. Smith appeared as Brick on General Hospital, continuing to make guest appearances in the role every year since.

-November 5, 2016: Joins Top Rank Boxing Broadcast
+November 5, 2016: Joining Top Rank's Broadcasting Team

 On November 5, 2016, Stephen A. Smith joined Top Rank's broadcasting team for the Manny Pacquiao vs. Jessie Vargas boxing pay-per-view event.

-On January 17, 2017, Stephen A. Smith moved from Sirius XM's Mad Dog Sports channel back to ESPN, with his show airing on WEPN in New York, KSPN in Los Angeles, and Sirius XM's ESPN channel.
+On January 17, 2017, Stephen A. Smith moved from Sirius XM's Mad Dog Sports channel back to ESPN, hosting a daily two-hour program.

-In August 2017, Stephen A. Smith criticized NBA player Zach Randolph after he was arrested for possession of marijuana with the intent to sell.
+In August 2017, Stephen A. Smith criticized NBA player Zach Randolph, who was arrested for possession of marijuana with the intent to sell.

-2017: Wore Aaron Rodgers' jersey on First Take
+2017: Use of Catchphrases and Wearing Aaron Rodgers' Jersey on First Take

-In May 2019, Stephen A. Smith criticized NBA player D'Angelo Russell after he was cited for marijuana possession at New York's LaGuardia Airport.
+In May 2019, Stephen A. Smith criticized NBA player D'Angelo Russell, who was cited for marijuana possession at New York's LaGuardia Airport.

 2019: New ESPN Contract and UFC Commentator

-In 2019, Stephen A. Smith signed a new contract with ESPN worth approximately $60 million over five years, and he became a UFC commentator as ESPN became the UFC's television broadcaster.
+In 2019, Stephen A. Smith signed a new contract with ESPN worth approximately $60 million over five years and became a UFC commentator.

 In 2020, Stephen A. Smith served as a commentator for the after-party coverage of the 92nd Academy Awards on ABC.

-On June 14, 2021, Stephen A. Smith followed up his Euro 2020 team selection with another soccer segment called "Ain't No Way".
+On June 14, 2021, Stephen A. Smith followed up with another soccer segment called "Ain't No Way".

-In June 2021, Stephen A. Smith criticized NBA player Alex Caruso after he was arrested in Texas for marijuana possession.
+In June 2021, Stephen A. Smith criticized NBA player Alex Caruso, who was arrested in Texas for marijuana possession.

-In 2021, after ESPN acquired broadcasting rights for the NHL in the United States, Stephen A. Smith started talking about hockey more often on both First Take and his new show Stephen A.’s World.
-He roasted Connor McDavid and Leon Draisaitl after the Edmonton Oilers were swept by the Winnipeg Jets in the Stanley Cup Playoffs and equated the Toronto Maple Leafs’ playoff failures to that of the Dallas Cowboys’.
+In 2021, after ESPN acquired NHL broadcasting rights, Stephen A. Smith began discussing hockey more on First Take and Stephen A.’s World.
+He roasted Connor McDavid and Leon Draisaitl after their playoff loss and compared the Toronto Maple Leafs’ playoff failures to those of the Dallas Cowboys.

 On November 7, 2024, following the 2024 United States presidential election, Stephen A. Smith stated he would consider running in 2028 if he had a reasonable chance of victory.

-In 2024, Stephen A. Smith announced he voted for Kamala Harris in the election but expressed disappointment in her performance, feeling like a fool for doing so.
+In 2024, Stephen A. Smith announced he voted for Kamala Harris in the election on Real Time With Bill Maher.
+He expressed disappointment in her performance, stating it made him "feel like [a] damn fool".

-In February 2025, Stephen A. Smith stated on his podcast, The Stephen A. Smith Show, that he would entertain the idea of launching a presidential campaign after being included in a Democratic primary poll.
+In February 2025, Stephen A. Smith stated on his podcast, The Stephen A. Smith Show, that he would entertain the idea of launching a presidential campaign after receiving two percent of the vote in a Democratic primary poll.

 In 2025, Stephen A. Smith signed a new contract with ESPN worth over $100 million over five years.